Breast Reduction Perth

-Here at Rodin Clinic, we offer patients who want to achieve a smaller chest area for physical relief, the option to undergo breast reduction in Perth.
-Contact our clinic today if you require more information or if you would simply like to book a consultation with our experienced Rodin Clinic Plastic Surgeon.
+Here at Rodin Clinic, we offer patients who want to achieve a smaller chest area for physical relief, the option to undergo breast reduction surgery in Perth.
+Contact our clinic today if you require more information or if you would simply like to book a consultation with Dr Timothy Cooper, our experienced Plastic Surgeon at Rodin Clinic.

 What are the indications for breast reduction?